-Brake system warning light: To confirm the brake system warning light is functional, it will momentarily illuminate when the ignition is turned to the ON position when the engine is not running, or in a position between ON and START, or by applying the parking brake when the ignition is turned to the ON position.
+Brake system warning light: To

+confirm the brake system warning light is functional, it will momentarily illuminate when the ignition is turned to the on position when the engine is not running, or in a position between on and start, or by applying the parking brake when the ignition is turned to the on position.
 If the brake system warning light does not illuminate at this time, seek service immediately from your authorized dealer.
 Illumination after releasing the parking brake indicates low brake fluid level and the brake system should be inspected immediately by your authorized dealer.

-Driving a vehicle with the brake system warning light on is dangerous.
+WARNING: Driving a vehicle with the brake system warning light on is dangerous.
 A significant decrease in braking performance may occur.
 It will take you longer to stop the vehicle.
 Have the vehicle checked by your authorized dealer.
 Driving extended distances with the parking brake engaged can cause brake failure and the risk of personal injury.

-Anti-lock brake system (if equipped): If the ABS light stays illuminated or continues to flash, a malfunction has been detected, have the system serviced immediately by your authorized dealer.
+Anti-lock brake system

+(if equipped): If the ABS light stays illuminated or continues to flash, a malfunction has been detected, have the system serviced immediately by your authorized dealer.
-immediately by your authorized dealer.
 Normal braking is still functional unless the brake warning light also is illuminated.

-Airbag readiness: If this light fails to illuminate when the ignition is turned to ON, continues to flash or remains on, have the system serviced immediately by your authorized dealer.
+Airbag readiness: If this light fails to illuminate when the ignition is turned to on, continues to flash or remains on, have the system serviced immediately by your authorized dealer.
 A chime will also sound when a malfunction in the supplemental restraint system has been detected.

 Safety belt: Reminds you to fasten your safety belt.
 A Belt-Minder® chime will also sound to remind you to fasten your safety belt.
-Refer to the Seating and Safety Restraints chapter to activate/deactivate the Bel chapter to activate/deactivate the Belt-Minder $\!\!^{\text{\tiny (B)}}$ chime feature.
+Refer to the Seating and Safety Restraints chapter to activate/deactivate the Belt-Minder[®] chime feature.